Ray Stantz: The Real Ghostbusters

 Ray has an extended family (which has different nationalities ranging from Swiss to Scottish to Russian), including his Aunt Lois (who appears in the episode, "The Spirit of Aunt Lois"), and Uncle Andrew MacMillan of Dunkeld, Scotland (who is mentioned as being deceased in "Bustman's Holiday").

 Ray was born in the Bronx in 1959, according to the episodes Citizen Ghost, and "It's About Time", then later moved to Morrisville, which appears in Look Homeward Ray.
 The latter episode also reveals that Ray's childhood crush was a brunette named Elaine.

 During the show's run he was the closest member of the team to being a pilot, having won a free flying lesson in 1976, as mentioned in You Can't Take It With You.

 Ray's surname was misspelled in the series as "Stanz", in much the same way as Winston Zeddemore's surname was misspelled "Zeddmore".

 Ray is the only Ghostbuster to wear the original beige jumpsuit uniform in both the animated series and the films, while the other Ghostbusters wore color coded jumpsuits in the animated series – brown for Venkman, light blue for Winston and gray-blue for Egon (presumably to help differentiate them better).
+Ray's voice in the animated series is similar to that of Fred Jones from Scooby-Doo, a character also voiced by Welker.

 Extreme Ghostbusters

 Ray appears only in the two-part series finale of Extreme Ghostbusters.
 After the closing down of the Ghostbusters Ray got a job at a major university.
-After a "minor mishap," followed by a large explosion, he has a job at Perpetual Motors, a used car company.
+After a "minor mishap", followed by a large explosion, he has a job at Perpetual Motors, a used car company.